-Miller was Chairman of the Lake County Board of Commissioners when Climax mine closed.
-Ken was also a County Commissioner at this time.
-Along with Ken he was a part of many tough conversations around how to get the town back on its feet.
-When Chlouber approached him with the idea of reviving the town with a 100 mile foot race, Miller’s response - “you’re crazy as hell!
+Carl and Ken have been close friends for over forty years.
+They worked together underground at the Climax mine, served together as Lake County Commissioners and in the Colorado State Legislature.
+When Chlouber approached Carl with the idea of reviving the town with a 100 mile foot race, Miller’s response to him was - “you’re crazy as hell!
 Sure I’ll help you!”.
-Though he never ran the race, Miller served as the official starter for the first Leadville Trail 100 Run.
-Carl Miller went on to serve his home town as Commissioner for 12 years.
+Though he never ran the race, Miller served as the official starter for the very first Leadville Trail 100 Run.